-A new investigation by Amnesty International, based on an examination of official records, interviews with witnesses and sources as well as analysis from independent forensic experts who examined leaked photos of Hudhud’s corpse, strongly suggests that Ayman Hudhud was tortured or otherwise ill-treated before his death.
+A new investigation by Amnesty International, based on an examination of official records, interviews with witnesses and sources as well as analysis from independent forensic experts who examined leaked photos of Hadhoud’s corpse, strongly suggests that Ayman Hadhoud was tortured or otherwise ill-treated before his death.

-After Hudhud’s death, Abassiya Hospital’s management warned its staff against speaking about the case and threatened to refer them to Egypt’s National Security Agency (NSA) if they did so.
+After Hadhoud’s death, Abassiya Hospital’s management warned its staff against speaking about the case and threatened to refer them to Egypt’s National Security Agency (NSA) if they did so.

-Hudhud’s family lost contact with him on the evening of 5 February.
-Three days later, NSA officers summoned one of his brothers for questioning about Hudhud’s work, political tendencies, and activities, and confirmed that they were holding him at Amiriya police station in Cairo but did not allow any family members to meet him.
+Hadhoud’s family lost contact with him on the evening of 5 February.
+Three days later, NSA officers summoned one of his brothers for questioning about Hadhoud’s work, political tendencies, and activities, and confirmed that they were holding him at Amiriya police station in Cairo but did not allow any family members to meet him.

 The family tried to visit him at the police station a few days later, but police officers denied having him in custody and told them not to come again.